(Translate this site)

 I guess I should explain that little incidents like the pin and shoot weren't that unusual for me in those days.

-Here's one example among many: one husband-wife squabble would get out of hand in my county some years after my supercar days-- leading the husband to pack so many explosives in his wife's car that when it blew up later in a discount store parking lot, the authorities literally couldn't find anything left of the woman at all.
-She'd been vaporized.
+Here's one example among many: one husband-wife squabble would get out of hand in my county some years after my supercar days-- leading the husband to pack so many explosives in his wife's car, that when it blew up later in a discount store parking lot, the authorities literally couldn't find anything left of the woman at all: for she'd been vaporized (the husband still went to prison though).

-Anyway, I pulled into a place that offered me a good vantage point from which to watch the interstate (but drivers there couldn't see me very well) and walked into the building to get a burger, fries, and shake to go.
+Anyway, I pulled into a place that offered me a good vantage point from which to watch the interstate (but drivers wouldn't see my car very well from the highway) and walked into the building to get a burger, fries, and shake to go.
 I figured it'd be a few minutes before the three car pin team went by.

-I got back into Shadow and started munching down.
-Sure enough, within minutes here came the vehicles which had tried to kill me.
-I sat there in amusement chewing my food as they approached...
+I returned to Shadow and started munching down.
+Sure enough, very soon after that, here came the vehicles which had tried to kill me.
+I sat there in amusement, chewing my food as they approached...

 What the hell?!

-I didn't panic.
-After all, it could just be a coincidence.
-They might be giving up the chase.
+I didn't panic; after all, it could just be a coincidence.
+They might be giving up the chase, and turning around.
+Or giving up, and stopping to eat.

 I reached back and switched on my hidden police scanner.
 Luckily it was configured with local crystals, as for my convoy job there seemed little need for such gear.

-I watched in amazement as the pursuit gang headed straight for my present location after getting off the interstate.
+I then watched in amazement, as the pursuit gang headed straight for my present location, after getting off the interstate.

 Hellfire!
-No way they could have seen me get off here!
-Or seen me sitting here!
+No way they could have seen me get off there!
+Or easily noticed me sitting here!

 Holy crap.